Thomas-Sohier/jellyflut/README.md

   - [x] Async details loading
   - [x] Navigation details back stutter
   - [x] Responsive (WIP)
+  - [x] Navigation with D-pad (seems ok but web can still select things from outside of the screen on home page)
+    - Still need more works but you can navigate 80% of app which is sufficient for now
+  - [x] Handle multiple users and servers
+  - [x] Have a better handling of data when resizing to avoid reload from API
+    - Seems pretty good right now, may need more works in future
+  - [X] Theme (dark/light)
+  - [X] Localization (ENG,FR,DE)

 ## Todo
-  - [ ] Navigation with D-pad (seems ok but web can still select things from outside of the screen on home page)
+  - [ ] Always refactor everything
+  - [ ] Add unit test
+  - [ ] Correct "transcodeReasons=0" from jellyfin
   - [ ] Correct all flutter things, make things faster
-  - [ ] Handle multiple users and servers
   - [ ] Make IPTV on par with web version
-  - [ ] Have a better handling of data when resizing to avoid reload from API
+    - Guide is working
+    - Can play IPTV channels
+    - still need to add recording

 ## Screens